danhenriquex/data-fetching/README.md

-Learning best aways to data fetching
+Learning best aways to data fetching with react query